-If this would result in you being ineligible for the concessions, refer to our website at www.ato.gov.au and search for Advanced guide to capital gains tax concessions for small business 2008-09 (NAT 3359).
+♦ If this would result in you being ineligible for the concessions, see Advanced guide to capital gains tax concessions for small business 2010-11 (NAT 3359).

 Shares and interests in trusts

 In some circumstances, a share in a company or an interest in a trust can also be an active asset.